mlrun/mlrun/docs/serving/model-api.md

       "outputs" : [ $request_output, ... ] #optional
     }

-- **id**: Unique Id of the request, if not provided a random value is provided.
+- **id**: Unique ID of the request.
+If not provided a random value is used.
 - **model**: Model to select (for streaming protocols without URLs).
 - **data_url**: Option to load the `inputs` from an external file/s3/v3io/.. object.
 - **parameters**: Optional request parameters.
 - **inputs**: Inputs for a model, where each data point should be provided as a dictionary.
-Each data point can be extracted from different features with varying types, the feature have to be serializable.
+Each data point can be extracted from different features with varying types, the features have to be serializable.
 This API supports only batch mode.
-1**Batch Input:**
+  * **Batch Input:**
        - Allows a list of dictionaries for processing multiple data points simultaneously, with each data point containing features of different types.
        - Example: `[{feature1a: value1a, feature2a: value2a, feature3a: value3a, ...} ..]`
 - **outputs:** Optional, requested output values.

 ### Additional Information: